manishambre5/Ultra-Marathon-Germany/README.md

 The dataset used in this project is [The big dataset of ultra-marathon running](https://www.kaggle.com/datasets/aiaiaidavid/the-big-dataset-of-ultra-marathon-running/) from Kaggle.

 ## Project Overview
-This Jupyter notebook analyzes various aspects of the history of the sport in Germany through Exploratory Data Analysis and Data Visualization.
+This project aims to analyze professional records of ultra-marathon events held in Germany through Exploratory Data Analysis and Data Visualization.

 ## Requirements
 - Python 3.x